FlaxEngine/FlaxDocs/manual/get-started/flax-for-ue4-devs/index.md

 ![Flax Project](../media/project-structure.png)

 Flax projects structure is similar to UE4 projects.
 The editor uses **Cache** folder to keep temporary data.
-Also, **Content** folder works the same way as in Unreal (assets-only), while **Source** directory is used to keep all C# scripts.
+Also, **Content** folder works the same way as in Unreal (assets-only), while **Source** directory is used to keep all C# and C\+\+ scripts.

-Flax also generates a solution and project files for your game C# scripts.
+Flax also generates a solution and project files for your game scripts.

 See [Flax projects structure](../project-structure.md) page to learn more about the projects in Flax Engine.

 ## Assets

 Flax also uses binary asset files with extension `.flax` (instead of `.uasset`).
 We are using our own binary format that is well optimized for scalability and streaming.
-Other assets are usually stored in json format (scenes, settings, etc.).
+Other assets are usually stored in `Json` format (scenes, settings, etc.).

 Flax supports the most popular asset files formats (for 3D models and textures) so you can import your game content.